professional woman standing in front of city skyline

 Sample answer:

-“Based on my experience and market research, I’m targeting a range that reflects the scope of this role.”
+“Based on my experience and market research, I’m targeting $[X] to $[Y].
+How does that align with the salary target for this role on your end?”

 27. Are you interviewing at other companies?